 2.5.1 - Number of days from the date of semester-end/ year- end examination till the declaration of results during the year

-Programme Name Programme Code Semester/ year Last date of the last Date of declaration of
+Programme Name Programme Code Semester/ year Last date of the last semester-end/ year- end examination Date of declaration of results of semesterend/ year- end examination

-semester-end/ year- results of semester-

-end examination end/ year- end

-examination
+No Data Entered/Not Applicable !!!

+No file uploaded.